What to see and do in Madeira? A bucket list for all first-time visitors.

 #16 Take the ferry to Porto Santo

 Madeira is beautiful, but there is something that it does not have, namely large, natural, snow-white, sandy beaches.
-For such, you can go to the neighbouring, smaller sister of Madeira – the island of Porto Santo.
+For such, you can go to the neighboring, smaller sister of Madeira – the island of Porto Santo.
 It is usually possible to return from Porto Santo to Madeira on the same day.
-In addition to the ferry, Porto Santo can also be reached by a local plane and the flight between the islands takes about 20 minutes.
+In addition to the ferry, Porto Santo can also be reached by a local plane, and the flight between the islands takes about 20 minutes.

-Porto Santo is famous for its comfortable, beautiful, sandy beach and azure water; you can also go sailing, dolphin watching or snorkelling.
+Porto Santo is famous for its comfortable, beautiful, sandy beach and azure water; you can also go sailing, dolphin watching or snorkeling.
 There are also several beautiful viewpoints and walking trails on the island.
 The most popular covered tourist attraction is the Museum – House of Columbus.

 #17 Watch the sunrise or the sunset at the right place…

 Tourists usually watch the sunrise from the top of Pico do Arieiro or Pico Ruivo, or on the easternmost point of the island – Ponta de São Lourenço.